1892 Thirsk rail crash: Events

 It was night with a thick mist which later thickened to fog.
 About three hours into Holmes' shift, by which time he had received a telegraph stating that his mother had arrived on the 8:58 pm train and gone straight to his house, two express passenger trains were due from the north.
 These constituted the up (London-bound) nightly Scotch Express, which was divided into two separate trains.
 The first had left Edinburgh on time at 10:30 pm, but the second had been delayed by the late arrival of connecting trains and did not leave until 11:02 pm.
 The first portion of the express passed Manor House signalbox at 3:38 am; after it had passed Northallerton North, the signalman there allowed a goods train from Middlesbrough to Starbeck up the main line after it.
-Holmes let the goods train into his section but then was "overmastered by sleep", having now been awake for over 46 hours.
+Holmes let the goods train into his section but then was "overmastered by sleep", having now been awake for more than 46 hours.
 The goods train came to a halt just outside his signal box.
 Thirteen minutes later, Holmes awoke, rather confused.
 Henry Eden at the Otterington signal box warned him to be ready for the second part of the express, and Holmes saw that his instruments still indicated that there was a train on the line.
 He had forgotten about the goods train, and thought he had fallen asleep before clearing the instruments after the first express.
 He cleared the instruments and accepted the second express.
 He then had second thoughts and telegraphed the Otterington signal box (using the "speaking instrument", an old term for the single needle telegraph, not to be confused with a telephone), but too late for Eden to halt the express.

-The express crashed at sixty miles per hour into the goods train, which had only just started to move off at walking pace.
+The express crashed at 60 mph into the goods train, which had only just started to move off at walking pace.
 Nine passengers and the guard of the goods train were killed.
 39 other passengers and 4 train crew were injured.
 Nearly an hour later, hot coals from the firebox of the engine of the express train set the wreckage on fire.
 The express train's Pintsch oil gas lighting system acted as an accelerant and added to the fire.

 Aftermath

 Holmes was charged with manslaughter and found guilty, but was given an absolute discharge upon the strong recommendation of the jury, who were sympathetic to Holmes' personal tragedy; public opinion was also in Holmes' favour.

-The railway company was strongly criticised for its cavalier treatment of Holmes, and there had been contributory negligence; by Eden, who knew of Holmes' condition and took no action when there was silence from his signal box for nearly a quarter of an hour, and by the crew of the goods train who remained halted outside Holmes' signal box for several minutes without sending a crewman to the signal box in accordance with Rule 55 to ensure that their train was properly protected by the signals and block instruments.
+The railway company was strongly criticised for its cavalier treatment of Holmes, and there had been contributory negligence: by Eden, who knew of Holmes' condition and took no action when there was silence from his signal box for nearly a quarter of an hour, and by the crew of the goods train who remained halted outside Holmes' signal box for several minutes without sending a crewman to the signal box in accordance with Rule 55 to ensure that their train was properly protected by the signals and block instruments.